What is the best order of slides in a pitch deck?

 The correct order for a pitch deck can be broken down into 10 stages.
 They are Problem, Solution, Market, Product, Traction, Team, Financials, Investment Amount, and Appendix.
 This order ensures that each slide leads logically into the next and builds a persuasive case for investment.

 In this article, I’m going to explore why this order is important and how you can use this structure to make sure you have the right order on the slides of your pitch deck.
+You can also watch the video below where I cover in detail how to create a pitch deck.

 The Correct Order For a Pitch deck